missge/CHARJS/docs/configuration/tooltip.md

 }
 ```

-## External Tooltips
+## External (Custom) Tooltips

+Custom tooltips allow you to hook into the tooltip rendering process so that you can render the tooltip in your own custom way.
+Generally this is used to create an HTML tooltip instead of an oncanvas one.
 You can enable custom tooltips in the global or chart configuration like so:

 ```javascript
 var myPieChart = new Chart(ctx, {